SIFT and SQL Server

-The following is an example of how Microsoft Dynamics NAV 2018 creates an indexed view for a SIFT key that consists of the AccountNo. and PostingDate fields with a total for the Amount field.
+The following is an example of how Microsoft Dynamics NAV 2016 creates an indexed view for a SIFT key that consists of the AccountNo., PostingDate fields and generates the total for the Amount field.

 The following C/AL code example retrieves a total.

 GLEntry.SETCURRENTKEY("G/L Account No.","Posting Date"); GLEntry.SETRANGE(GLEntry."G/L Account No.",'1110'); GLEntry.SETRANGE(GLEntry."Posting Date",DMY2DATE(1,1,2007),DMY2DATE(15,12,2007)); GLEntry.CALCSUMS(Amount);